donaldrich80/modular-gitlab-ci/docs/quick_start.md

 # Quickstart

+Add this clause to your .gitlab-ci.yml

 --8<-- "misc/quick-start.md"

-!!! info
-    This is a general setting with sane defaults and autodetection linting.
+!!! info "This is a general setting with sane defaults and autodetection linting."

 Includes: